 A job description has some limitations as follows:

 - A job description is not constant and changes with time and the growth of the company.

 - It only outlines the positive aspects of a job, ignoring the obstacles and negative points.

 Disadvantages of Job Specification

-Though there are some differences between job description and job specification, both of them retains equal importance during the process of recruitment.
-If organization fail to prepare right job specification based on job description then organization may not get right candidate for the position.
-So, HR managers must have to keep sharp attention for preparing right job description and job specification.
+Both job description and job specification are equally important during the process of recruitment.
+It’s very important for the organization to prepare the right job specification based on the job description, otherwise, the organization may not get the right candidate for the position.
+So, HR managers must have to be competent in preparing the right job description and job specification.